hartwigmedical/actin/molecular/README.md

 Field | Example Value | Details
 ---|---|---
-type | WGS | The type of molecular experiment done.
-Currently only 'WGS' is supported. date | 2022-01-14 | The date on which the molecular results were obtained (optional field). hasReliableQuality | 1 | Whether the molecular results have reliable quality.
+experimentType | WGS | The type of molecular experiment done.
+Currently only 'WGS' is supported. experimentDate | 2022-01-14 | The date on which the molecular results were obtained (optional field). hasReliableQuality | 1 | Whether the molecular results have reliable quality.

 1 molecular characteristics